-Election Analysis from France: Why the Fifth Republic May Collapse by Nathan Richmond
+Live from France: Why the Fifth Republic May Collapse By Nathan Richmond

 It is two months until the 2017 French presidential election, which may be the last under the 5th Republic.
 While the public and the media in France focus on the candidates and the issues, no one is raising the specter that as a result of the election the entire edifice of the Fifth Republic may collapse.

 The Third French Republic was created in 1871 following the collapse of Napoleon III's Second Empire when Germany defeated France in the Franco-Prussian War.
 The majority of delegates to the post-war constitutional convention were monarchists, but they could not agree on which family to put at the head of the country: Bourbons, Orleans, or Bonapartes.
 So they created the Third Republic which was to be a temporary, caretaker government until the monarchists could agree among themselves.
 That temporary government lasted 70 years until the Nazis defeated the French in 1940.

 The Fourth French Republic was created in 1946 in the aftermath of World War II.
 It featured a ceremonial presidency and a powerful legislature.
 But the legislature was elected on the basis of proportional representation resulting in so many parties having seats that it was difficult to create a stable coalition government.
 In the 12 years of its existence, the Fourth Republic lurched from crisis to crisis and government after government, each of which collapsed nearly every six months.